gui2de/ppol6818-ys1096/STATA3answers.md

 - In **Part 2**, we simulate data using a **data-generating process (DGP)**.
   This means we can **"create" new data**, allowing us to sample at sizes like `1 million` or even `2 million` without any constraint.

-📌 **Result**: Part 2 enables the demonstration of asymptotic properties of regression more clearly, as N can grow arbitrarily large.
+**Result**: Part 2 enables the demonstration egression more clearly, as N can grow arbitrarily large.

 ---